pivotal-cf/docs-pws-services/marketplace/services/rediscloud.html.md

 See [Using Service Instances with your Application](/devguide/services/adding-a-service.html#using) and [VCAP_SERVICES Environment Variable](/devguide/deploy-apps/environment-variable.html).

-Once your Redis Cloud service is bound to your app, the service credentials will be stored in the `VCAP_SERVICES` env. variable in the following format:
+Once your Redis Cloud service is bound to your app, the service credentials will be stored in the `VCAP_SERVICES` environment variable in the following format:

 	{
 	  "rediscloud-n/a": [